Open Source · AGPL v3 · Community Project

 Minors-specialised FRIA engine

 Age bands, Charter Art.
-24, UN CRC and developmental vulnerabilities — auto-saved, versioned and exportable as a legal document.
+24, UN CRC and developmental vulnerabilities — auto-saved, versioned and exportable as a structured first draft for expert completion.

 IntelligenceMay 2026